spekulatius/PHPScraper/README.md

 ### Get the Title of a Website

 All scraping functionality can be accessed either as a function call or a property call.
-The title can be accesses:
+For example, the title can be accessed in two ways:

 ```php
 // Prep